metalsp0rk/resticprofile/README.md

 ```

-This is obviously not a real world example, but it shows all the possibilities you can do with variable expansion.
+This is obviously not a real world example, but it shows many of the possibilities you can do with variable expansion.

 To check the generated configuration, you can use the resticprofile `show` command: